 - If you spill any fuel on your skin, rinse it off immediately with soap and water.

-- When you perform any kind of work on the fuel tank, wear safety glasses and have a Class B type fire extinguisher on hand.
+- When you perform any kind of work on the fuel tank, wear safety glasses and have a dry powder type fire extinguisher on hand.

-Often times poor performance (or NO performance!) can be traced to the fuel filter, which is located under the fuel tank.
+Often times poor performance (or NO performance!) can be traced to the fuel filter.
 Rob had an interesting experience in this regard -

 When I examined the filter it looked okay, and when I blew backwards though it I had no trouble blowing air through it.
 But I discovered that the thing was apparently partially blocked - enough that only a trickle of fuel could get through.
 So giving it a rest allowed what was in the pump to leak through and partly fill the bowl in the carburetor, then as I drove, the trickle was less than the fuel use and eventually the car conked out again.